telosnetwork/telos-docs/docs/zero/resource-management/overview.md

 **NET** aka Network is used for executing transaction and recoridng the information on TELOS blockhain.
 ## RAM
-In TLEOS, **RAM** is different from the RAM used on your computer.
+In Telos, **RAM** is different from the RAM used on your computer.
 RAM is a storage for data related to account information such as keys, balance, contract status etc.